nianzelee/nianzelee.github.io/_pages/about.md

 - [Constraint solving for synthesis and verification of threshold logic circuits, Trans.
 CAD](https://doi.org/10.1109/TCAD.2020.3015441)
 - [Engineering change order for combinational and sequential design rectification, DATE](https://doi.org/10.23919/DATE48585.2020.9116504)
-  - This work was in collaboration with Dr. Victor N. Kravets, my mentor at IBM Research.
+  - This work was in collaboration with Dr. Victor N. Kravets from IBM Research.

+### 2019

 - [Stability analysis for safety of automotive multi-product lines: A search-based approach, GECCO](https://doi.org/10.1145/3321707.3321755)
-  - This work was in collaboration with my colleagues at NII.
+  - This work was in collaboration with Dr. Paolo Arcaini and Prof. Fuyuki Ishikawa from NII and Dr. Shaukat Ali from Simula Research Lab.

 ## Software Projects